cloudblog004/fantasticfoodies/content/en/posts/1470-recipe-of-super-quick-homemade-healthy-chicken-and-amp-veggie-pasta.md

-So that's going to wrap this up for this special food healthy chicken &amp; veggie pasta recipe.
+So that's going to wrap this up for this special food healthy chicken & veggie pasta recipe.
 Thank you very much for your time.
 I am confident you can make this at home.
 There is gonna be interesting food at home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!